golang/go/src/cmd/compile/internal-abi.md

-We make exceptions for 0 and 1-element arrays because these don’t require computed offsets, and 1-element arrays are already decomposed in the compiler’s SSA.
+We make exceptions for 0 and 1-element arrays because these don’t require computed offsets, and 1-element arrays are already decomposed in the compiler’s SSA representation.

-The stack assignment algorithm above is equivalent to Go’s stack-based ABI0 calling convention if there are zero architecture registers.
+The ABI assignment algorithm above is equivalent to Go’s stack-based ABI0 calling convention if there are zero architecture registers.
 This is intended to ease the transition to the register-based internal ABI and make it easy for the compiler to generate either calling